polairelabs/PenguinShip/README.md

 2. Copy the repository to the VPS using SCP (Secure Copy Protocol) with SSH.
 3. SSH into the VPS.
 4. Call `docker-compose.prod.yml` to deploy the application.

-The pipeline ensures that the application is deployed to the VPS in an automated manner upon pushing changes to the `release` branch.

 ### Environment Variables
 ##### Under repository settings > Secrets and variables > Actions